Chapter 21 : 20- The Traitor’s Offer

 “Answer the question.”
 Harry interrupted and the slight smile that was on Marietta’s face subsided.

-She continued to giggle until Harry replied “It didn’t seem kiddie when I used it to defeat Voldemort.”
+She continued to giggle until Harry replied “It didn’t seem that kiddie when I used it to defeat Voldemort.”

 Marietta stopped her giggling and winced at Voldemort’s name and Harry took pleasure at her moment of weakness.